felipeangelimvieira/felipeangelimvieira/README.md

 I'm a double-degree engineer, passionate about maths and programming.
 I believe maths and data can work together to create valuable products.

-Altought I've worked in some companies that didn't open-source their code, I've published some code in github that may be useful to you.
+Altought I've worked in some companies that didn't open-source their code, I've published some code on github that may be useful to you.
 For example,

 - ⚡ [Shared Nearest Neighbors](https://github.com/felipeangelimvieira/SharedNearestNeighbors), a clustering algorithm that works well in high-dimensional problems, with groups of different density and size.
 - ⚡ [Rotation Net with TensorflowHub (v1)](https://github.com/felipeangelimvieira/RotationNet-Hub), the implementation of the state-of-the-art for 3D object classification with tensorflow hub.